digitallysavvy/speechmatics-academy/use-cases/10-wall-of-voices/README.md

 A speaker who trails off without punctuation would otherwise absorb whoever gets the microphone next, so `main.js` closes the open tile after a 1.5 second gap measured on Melia's word clock rather than the wall clock, and a 60-word cap backstops the case where punctuation never arrives at all.
 A wrong split costs one extra tile nobody notices; a wrong merge puts two people's sentences under one label in front of a room.
 Melia's finals run roughly three to six seconds behind the speaker, and partials arrive about two seconds ahead of their own finals. **This demo does not care, by design.** One person speaks at a time and the microphone is physically handed to the next, so the previous utterance settles on the wall inside the dead time a passed microphone creates for free.

-> [!CAUTION]
-> That is the property to protect if you extend the example.
-Anything that has to *answer* a speaker, such as a translation, a spoken reply or a turn-detection gate, turns a demo immune to Melia's latency into one held hostage by it.

 ### Bring your own key

 The key belongs to whoever is at the keyboard.
 Paste it into the key bar above the controls: a `type="password"` input with a **Show**/**Hide** toggle and a **Clear** button, with no `name` attribute and `autocomplete` off, so no password manager mistakes it for a login field.